-Summary: The blog outlines reasons that may result in ‘MS Access error 3049 – cannot open database’ issue.
+Summary: The blog outlines reasons that may result in ‘MS Access Error 3049 – cannot open database’ issue.
 It also describes some manual methods to fix the error such as using the MS Access built-in compact and repair utility, and Windows built-in drive tool to repair the ACCDB or MDB database files.
-Plus, you can try recovery tricks like importing data into a new db or restoring a backup to salvage data from corrupt file.
+Plus, you can try recovery tricks like importing data into a new database or restoring a backup to salvage data from corrupt file.
 The article also discusses how Stellar Repair for Access software can help fix the issue when the manual methods fail.

 Sometimes, when importing data, running an action query, or adding new records in MS Access, you may encounter Runtime Error 3049 along with the following message:

-?Cannot open database.
-It may not be a database that your application recognizes, or the file may be corrupt.’
+“Cannot open database.
+It may not be a database that your application recognizes, or the file may be corrupt.”

-To find the correct solution to fix ?Access error 3049?, it is important to know the actual reasons behind it.
+To find the correct solution to fix “Access Error 3049”, it is important to know the actual reasons behind it.

 Access database file corruption may occur due to the following reasons: